roveda/HtmlDocument/README.md

 the usage of native html coding itself.
 The user still need to know about html and can add arbitrary html using the add_html() method.

+## Supported HTML Elements
-Supported html elements are: paragraphs, headings, tables, anchors, links, breaks, horizontal rulers and remarks.
+Supported html elements are: paragraphs, headings, tables, anchors, links, ordered and unordered lists, breaks, horizontal rulers and remarks.
 Default style definitions can be adopted to your preferences.

-It has special features concerning anchors to simplify table of contents, see the detailed description below.
+It has special features concerning anchors to simplify table of contents, see the description below.

+## Methods and Functions

     HtmlDocument->new([title]);
 Create a new html document, give optionally a title (can also be set later).